jonimoas/cmssimple/README.md

       MAIN_PORT: the port that the site will be hosted (hardcoded to 8023 in dockerfile)
       NEW_PORT: the port that is seen from the outside, if forwarding has been applied.
 Else the same as main.

-the editor can be acessed on the /vue/#/editor endpoint of your host
+the editor can be accessed on the /vue/#/editor endpoint of your host

 the editor can then be used to add a logo and a color scheme, and then the user can start adding and sorting pages at will, also adding new rest api calls, using the text editor and code editors.
-The user can also backup and restore the database file.
+The user can also backup and restore the database file and upload vuejs components.

 The rest API editor simply takes a plain javascript function as follows for a call that uses momentjs to return the date and a value that has been sent: